starkfell/100DaysOfIaC/articles/day.25.build.pipes.key.vault.linux.md

 <br />

-Assign the contributor role to the new Service Principal for the Key Vault.
+Run the following command to assign the contributor role to the new Service Principal for the Key Vault.

 ```bash
 az role assignment create \
 --role "Contributor" \
 --assignee "http://sp-for-keyvault-access" \
 --scope "/subscriptions/${AZURE_SUB_ID}/resourceGroups/encrypted-variables-and-key-vault/providers/Microsoft.KeyVault/vaults/iacvault${RANDOM_ALPHA}"

 ```

 You should get something back similar to what is shown below.